Long-Duration Station-Keeping Strategy for Cislunar Spacecraft Formations: Discussion

 \subsection{Relative Control Performance}

-The relative control concept, which leverages STMs generated about the reference trajectory for dynamics representation, QPROs as relative references, and a simple control law, demonstrates fine level of relative maneuvering under high-fidelity cislunar simulation.
+The relative control concept, which leverages STMs generated about the reference trajectory for dynamics representation, QPROs as relative references, and a simple control law, demonstrates effective relative station-keeping under high-fidelity cislunar simulation.
 These features make the relative control law highly desirable in comparison to computing absolute maneuvers for each agent, which is incapable of providing precise relative positioning.

 The formation experiences the largest relative dispersions at perilune, the region corresponding to the greatest relative separations and most chaotic dynamics.
 Even under low levels of noise, it is difficult to ensure good tracking at perilune as a result of only performing maneuvers at apolune.
-This can be compared with the operations of the PROBA-3 spacecraft \cite{Garcia2017_PROBA3_FDS}, which operates in a highly eccentric orbit about the Earth and performs high accuracy relative control only at apoapsis.
+This can be compared with the operations of the PROBA-3 spacecraft \cite{Garcia2017_PROBA3_FDS}, which operates in a highly eccentric orbit about the Earth and performs high accuracy relative control only at apogee.
 The greatest contributor to this relative dispersion under normal conditions is the dynamical infeasibility of the QPRO.
 Since the QPRO is generated about a reference trajectory, and absolute control induces hundreds of kilometers of dispersion from this reference, the linearized dynamics from which the QPRO is generated degrade in accuracy.
 This fact has not been appropriately considered in previous studies of cislunar formation flight, which typically use simplified models and assume perfect absolute reference knowledge and tracking.
+Another implication of this finding is the degradation in the validity of the LTCs over the noisy, sensitive, and dispersed environment of the 9:2 NRHO.

 Another source of relative tracking error is the existence of MMEs.
 A singular MME can severely perturb the formation geometry and is therefore the greatest source of relative disturbance.
 The effect of this disturbance is dependent on the size of the underlying formation, with MMEs being especially pernicious to tight formations, as evidenced by Test Case 2.
 The relative dispersions introduced by MMEs also contribute to increased $\Delta V$ expenditure, with the largest MMEs incurring the greatest relative $\Delta V$ to clean up.